Hopi Snake and Flute Dance

 One of my friends that lives in Shungopavi told me that when she was a youth in the 1950’s, she and other kids used to take their mule out to where the visitors would be camped and pose for a photo for cash donation.

 The snake dance, which will be this weekend, has been closed at Hopi to outsiders since 1971 when American Indian Movement members (who were not Hopi) protested white people coming to Shungopavi Snake dance.
 The disturbance this caused led to the closure of the Snake Dance permanently to outsiders.

 The Smoki society in Prescott, Arizona had their own version of the Hopi Snake dance from 1921 – 1991.
-In 1990 Hopis staged a peaceful demonstraton that ended 70 years of white people performing their own version of the Hopi Snake Dance as part of the annual Prescott Frontier Days Rodeo.
-See photo to right of whites in their “Indian” regalia.
+In 1990 Hopis staged a peaceful demonstration that ended 70 years of white people performing their own version of the Hopi Snake Dance as part of the annual Prescott Frontier Days Rodeo.

 “I put it in the perspective of if Hopi were to perform Christian rituals, dress in priests’ clothes and build a fake church, how would this society react,” Nelson said.
 He participated in the 1990 protest, which ultimately led to the Smoki disbanding after the 1991 performance.” (source: the Prescott Daily Courier)

 Orchard Project with the Hopi youth farmer group Natwanhoym Tunatya

 In April, we again brought Mario Valeruz, a Sedona orchardist, up to 2nd Mesa to lead a day of putting in drip system, new trees and working on last years plantings.
 We also brought trees and grape vines for 3 more individual Hopi farmers, who were also there helping and learning.